Vancouver With Kids: 33 Best Things To Do in Vancouver, BC

 Vancouver’s oldest neighborhood is situated just north of downtown and west of Chinatown.
 This neighborhood is home to Victorian architecture, cobblestone streets, art galleries, and boutique shopping.
 Stop by the Steam Clock to see the dramatic steam release and get a 360-degree view of the city atop the Vancouver Lookout at Harbor Center.

-Known to locals at “Kits”, this west-side neighborhood feels a lot like San Francisco.
-With roots as a hippie hangout in the 1960’s, it’s now home to eateries, trendy shops, and museums.
-Stroll the streets, enjoy the laid-back vibe and stop in for lunch at The Naam, Vancouver’s oldest vegetarian restaurant.
+Known to locals as “Kits”, this west-side neighborhood feels a lot like San Francisco.
+With roots as a hippie hangout in the 1960s, it’s now home to eateries, trendy shops, and museums.
+Stroll the streets, enjoy the laid-back vibe, and stop in for lunch at The Naam, Vancouver’s oldest vegetarian restaurant.
 Don’t forget to save time to play at Kits Beach.

 Once the Western terminus of the Canadian Pacific Railway, this neighborhood still shows signs of its industrial past.
 Red-brick warehouses now contain residential lofts, sidewalk cafes, and cool shops.
 The neighborhood’s waterfront parks are great public spaces with playgrounds, paved walking and biking paths, and stunning views.